 8. Doing anything with my sisters.

 Want an example?
 We live at different ends of the country but we always meet up on the final day of Chelsea Flower show – when all the plants are sold off.
 It’s great fun I have a little prosecco and we buy plants like there’s no tomorrow and stagger home happy and broke.
 It’s only the next morning that I remember AGAIN, that I can’t fit my plants in my hand luggage and I’ll have to gift them to Elaine & Laura.
 Look at the picture – they knew this all along right?

 And just look at the haul our gang ended up with last year you can tell by my face it still hasn’t dawned on me that none of this will actually be coming back to Scotland.
-When glorious Chelsea resumes next year, I won’t be letting this happen again…. will I?
+I won’t be letting this happen again this year…. will I?